Amahl and the Night Visitor on DVD

 At 6:30 p.m. on December 25, 1966, Amahl and the Night Visitors was broadcast on NBC for the sixteenth and last time as an annual Christmas event.
 Its end was due not to low ratings as one might today think, but instead because of a dispute between the network and Menotti.

 Menotti finally relented in November and allowed the broadcast as scheduled, but his relationship with NBC had been damaged beyond repair, and that 1966 telecast would be Amahl’s last regular appearance.
-A remake in 1978, starring Teresa Stratas and filmed partially in the Holy Land, was neither a critical nor commercial success, and was never shown again.
+A remake shown on Christmas Eve in 1978, starring Teresa Stratas and filmed partially in the Holy Land, was neither a critical nor commercial success, and NBC aired it only once.
 And thus television’s first Christmas tradition came to an end.

 So today Amahl lives on as a memory, a part of television’s dusty past.
 It remains the most frequently performed opera in history, being staged at Christmastime throughout the world by countless amateur and professional opera companies alike.
 The original 1951 broadcast, long thought to be lost, reappeared in 2001 as a special presentation of the Museum of Television & Radio, and the 1955 production with Bill McIver as Amahl is available on DVD.